qyjohn/DDBImportExport/README.md

 ## Performance and Cost Considerations

 When exporting a DynamoDB table at TB scale, you might want to run DDBExport on an EC2 instance with both good network performance and good disk I/O capacity.
 The I3 instance family becomes a great choice for such use case.
-The following test results are done with a DynamoDB table with 6.78 TB data.
-There are XXX items in the table, with each item being 399.2 KB.
+The following test results are done with a DynamoDB table with 6.8 TB data.
+There are over 37 million items in the table, with each item being around 200 KB.
 A RAID0 device is created with all the instance-store volumes to provide the best disk I/O capacity.

 On i3.8xlarge: